National Each Person Is A Person Of Worth Day: Celebrating Self-Worth

 Why recognizing worth can be important

-By engaging with the world around you in this way, you will likely act with more compassion and kindness, whether it’s with a family member, neighbor, passerby on the street, or yourself.
+By engaging with the world around you in this way, you will likely act with more compassion and kindness, whether it’s with:

 When we acknowledge and honor the value of each individual, we can cultivate a sense of belonging and acceptance.
-By accepting those around us, we may create a conducive atmosphere for self-acceptance, which can make it easier to recognize our own self-worth.
-Research suggests that self-acceptance can be positively linked with happiness, making National Each Person Is a Person of Worth Day worthwhile for anybody seeking happiness this year.
+By accepting those around us, we may create a an atmosphere conducive to self-acceptance, which can make it easier to recognize our own self-worth.
+Research suggests that self-acceptance can be positively linked with happiness, which makes National Each Person Is a Person of Worth Day worthwhile for anybody seeking greater happiness and fulfillment this year.

 Ways to celebrate National Each Person Is a Person of Worth Day

-Below, find a fun list of ways for you to celebrate National Each Person Is a Person of Worth Day this year.
+Below is a list of ways for you to celebrate National Each Person Is a Person of Worth Day this year.

 Random acts of kindness